 1. Estate Planning Failures of the Rich and Famous poster.
-There are actually four in the series so you might be able to cover off a future birthday or two as well if you buy them all.
+There are actually five in the series so you might be able to cover off a future birthday or two as well if you buy them all.
 Each poster contains nine lesson-invoking nuggets about celebrities, entertainers, politicians and even a royal or two whose lack of decent estate planning is just as famous as whatever they used to be famous for.
 Click here to go the website.

 2. Last Will and Testament Hot Sauce.
 Judicial Flavours makes sauces for lawyers of all stripes and heat tolerances.
 And if anyone can take the heat, it's a lawyer.
 Some of the sauces are for litigators or commercial lawyers, but this one is just for us hot-blooded wills and estates types.
 Click here.

 3. Law School in a Box.
 Sure, you could spend $100,000 on a law degree from Harvard or Yale.
 But then you'd have to deal with crowded classrooms, inconvenient course schedules, and rigorous academic study.
 Fortunately, the brilliant minds of Mental_Floss magazine are proud to offer an alternative: Law School in a Box.
 This prestigious boxed university offers a complete legal education for just $14.95.
 Your program includes: • Law School in 96 Pages: Your Comprehensive Textbook • 10 Heroes of the Courtroom Trading Cards • 10 "You Be the Judge" Cards • A devilishly complicated legal trivia bar exam • A rolled diploma with real Latin words.
 It's the perfect gift for lawyers and would-be lawyers of all ages, from the highest-ranked boxed law school in the country!
 Click here.